hairizuanbinnoorazman/blog/content/posts/20191220_passingDrivingInSingapore.md

 - switch to 1st gear
 - straighten vehicle/wheel
 - put to neutral and handbrake on
+- await for approval from tester/instructor
 - when going out...
 DO IT SLOWLY.
 USE CLUTCH ON-OFF TECHNIQUE

 # Parallel parking corrections

 - If rear wheel not in, move forward as much as you can
 - Full lock left, move as far back as you need and straighten vehicle

+# Experiences during test

+- Car being used in practical driving lesson is vastly different from the cars used in TP.
+Cars used in TP seem to generally have more effective brake/clutch system.
+Judge the quality of brakes/clutch/accelerator accordingly - that is why the pre-practise round before actual TP is very important - it is to get used to the car
+- After practise round (will be accompanied by random instructor - not much advice/tips will be given - only a quick test of circuit + external road) - you will stop vehicle infront of main lobby of CDC driving school and will be asked to get off.
+Instructor will be parking the car (there will be instructions on where you will find your car provided)
+- When tester and you are in the car, you will need to start the vehicle, do safety checks and then leave the parking lot (don't forget to turn out of parking lot by reference of shoulder) - check that traffic is clear before leaving parking lot.